OpenDAoC/OpenDAoC-Core/Pathing/Detour/README.md

 2. `mkdir build && cd build`
 3. `cmake -DCMAKE_BUILD_TYPE=Release .. && make`
 4. Copy `Detour.so` to your server's `/lib` folder

+## How to use
+We recommend generating navmeshes (navigation meshes) with [OpenDAoC-BuildNav](https://github.com/OpenDAoC/OpenDAoC-BuildNav).
+Navmeshes are expected to be generated with DT_POLYREF64 enabled.

+Create a "pathing" folder in your server's folder (where you have CoreServer.exe) and copy the navmeshes (*.nav) in it.

+Caution: if you use all navmeshes, you will need at least 5GB of RAM.

+## Managed wrapper
+`../Detour.Managed` is a game-agnostic C# P/Invoke library over Detour.
+It is used by OpenDAoC-Core (`LocalPathfindingMgr`) and OpenDAoC-BuildNav (ladder off-mesh second pass).